The approach to mental health

 Recovery is possible for everyone, regardless of diagnosis.
 Similar things help us all: having hope, connecting with other people, meaningful activities, the ability to recognize our emotions and needs, as well as personalized mental health services that make people feel respected.

-in our trainings every year
+in our trainings yearly

 positions expressed annually